mahdisarbazi/Iranian-Carpet-Dataset-Lechak-Toronji-Afshan-Patterns/README.md

 ## Pattern Descriptions

-### Lechak-Toronja (لچک ترنج)
+### Lechak-Toranj (لچک ترنج)
-Structured design featuring a central medallion (Toronja) - circular, oval, or diamond-shaped - surrounded by four corner elements (Lechak).
+Structured design featuring a central medallion (Toranj) - circular, oval, or diamond-shaped - surrounded by four corner elements (Lechak).
 This pattern maintains its classification even when some elements are removed.

 ### Afshan (افشان)
 Scattered pattern design where motifs and decorations move in a specific direction across the carpet surface, with no repetitive pattern visible in other areas.